Back

 Q1: What are the most important reading strategies for KS2?

-The key strategies are predicting, skimming, scanning, questioning, visualising, and summarising.
+A1: The key strategies for KS2 students are predicting, skimming, scanning, questioning, visualising, and summarising.
+These strategies help improve reading comprehension and engagement.

 Q2: How can I help my child improve comprehension skills at home?